WPoets/awesome-enterprise-wp/README.md

 ##### 3.0.3
 * Improved: Added ability to export HTML modules for services to expose as an external package.
-* Improved: Resturecuted less variable registration so that env.dump is cleaner
+* Improved: Restructured less variable registration so that env.dump is cleaner
 * New: Added wp.get for accessing WordPress properties
 * Fixed: The export was referencing the wrong path for JS